-'''

-"SELECT FROM myTable total_sq_ft AS \"Sq_Ft"\, sq_ft_pct AS \"Pct\""
+"SELECT FROM myTable total sq ft AS \"Sq Ft"\, sq ft pct AS \"Pct\""

-'''

 Make sure that the error handling page specified in the page directive actually exists in the correct location.
-Otherwise, you will encounter a "404-Page Not Found" error.
+Otherwise, you will encounter an error complaining that the page cannot be found.